hicommonwealth/commonwealth/wiki/React-Best-Practices-And-Improvements.md

 Suggested changes:
 - The `commonwealth/client` folder should serve as root for the front-end application.
 This means that the `scripts` folder should be removed and its content moved to `client`.
 - The `styles` folder should contain only global styles, such as `index.scss`, `normalize.css`, or shared styles.
 Any other style files should neighbor the `.tsx` files where page or component files are defined.
+(See discussion in [Components](#components) section.)
 - The `views` folder suggests an MVC architecture.
 This should be removed, with the main `client` folder housing only two immediate children: `components` and `pages`.

 ## Components